-140 students have taken up places at a range of Universities.
-19 students went on to study Medicine or Dentistry with another 17 studying courses related to Medicine.15 went to study Science and Engineering, 12 to Mathematics, Economics and Business Studies, 23 to Humanities, Law and Social Sciences, 12 to English and Languages and Classics and 3 to Architecture.
+140 students have taken up places at a range of universities.
+19 students went on to study Medicine or Dentistry with another 12 studying courses related to Medicine.
+22 went to study Science, Engineering and Computer Science, 29 to Mathematics, Economics, Finance and Business Studies, 35 to Humanities, Law and Social Sciences, 10 to English, 7 to Modern and Classical Languages and 6 to Architecture and other creative courses

-The School continues to be popular with over 821 firm applicants for 180 places in Year 7 out of the 1113 girls who sat the test.
-This was the third year of our increased admissions number of 180 places in Year 7.
+The School continues to be popular with over 565 firm applicants for 180 places in Year 7 out of the 1218 girls who sat the test.

-Our students are fully involved in discussing school activities and development through representation on the Student Voice, Sixth Form Council and the Governing Body Committees.
+Our students are fully involved in discussing school activities and development through representation on the Student Voice, Sixth Form Council and Academy Board Committees.
 In addition, the students provide feedback through the year and subject monitoring process; the results are shared with the community and acted upon as required.
 Feedback from parents and students during 2022-3 confirms that the School has reason to be happy with most of its activities, in particular the wide range of enrichment opportunities offered across the curriculum and beyond and the safety, behaviour and happiness of students

-Parents usually have numerous opportunities to get involved in the life of the School, as Governors, members of the Parents Association and by attending Parents' Evenings, of which there are at least two per year group.
+Parents usually have numerous opportunities to get involved in the life of the School, as Trustees, members of the Parents Association and by attending Parents' Evenings, of which there are at least two per year group.
 School events such as concerts and other performances are always well-supported and parents are highly complimentary of such opportunities.
 These engagement opportunities were welcomed back into School as much as possible this year following only virtual interaction during the pandemic

 The development of the School campus remains a priority.
 The School successfully bid for funding as part of the Selective Schools Expansion Fund 18/19, which has provided new science, sports and general teaching spaces.
 A new teaching block, incorporating science laboratories and general teaching space, and a sports hall (featuring a gym, sports courts, dance studio and fitness suite) were in active use from September 2021 and the existing gym was converted into a new library for use in October 2021.
 The previous library is now a sixth form study space.
-The dining hall underwent an extensive refurbishment in April 2022.
+The dining hall underwent an extensive refurbishment in April 2022 and works to replace ageing Crittall windows and refurbish the fascia of the 1960's Art and sixth form study centre commenced in Summer 2024.